the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab8_decomposition/_index.md

 # Decomposition Lab

 In this lab we are going to explore a key computer science concept, decomposition.

 ## [0] What is Decomposition?

-Decomposition is the act of breaking down a problem into smaller, more managable parts.
+Decomposition is the act of breaking down a problem into smaller, more manageable parts.
 This is an incredibly useful problem solving technique, even outside of computer science.

 For example, let's consider the problem of baking a birthday cake.
-We can break this down into large over arching pieces such as the cake, the icing, and the assembly.
+We can break this down into large overarching pieces such as the cake, the icing, and the assembly.
 Then each of those pieces can be broken down even further until you get to each individual ingredient.
 - cake
   - mixing the batter
     - dry ingredients
-    - wet ingredeints
+    - wet ingredients
   - baking the batter
     - temperture
     - time